sarthi2395/ShinyCapture/README.md

   })

   observeEvent(input$download,{
-    #Use the function Capture passing the element ID, required file name and formats as the paramaters
+    #Use the function Capture to take screenshots passing the element ID, required file name and formats as the paramaters
     if(input$selectPlot==1){
       Capture("distPlot","Grey Plot","jpg")
     }else if(input$selectPlot==2){